 2. Opposite Placement

 Placing the sun and the moon on different parts of the body (such as one on each arm) symbolizes individuality and independence within balance.
+This arrangement acknowledges two opposing powers can coexist without losing their distinct qualities.

 3. With Faces or Human Features